linozen/exocortex/content/refs/python-for-everybody.md

 Type <class 'method'>
 ```

 Using the `class` keyword, you have effectively created a new type.
-From
+From the
-the output of the `dir` function, you can see both the `x` integer
+output of the `dir` function, you can see both the `x` integer attribute and the
-attribute and the `party` method are available in the object.
+`party` method are available in the object.

-#### Object Lifecycle {#object-lifecycle}
+#### Object Lifecycle

-As your classes and objects become more complex, you need to think about
+As your classes and objects become more complex, you need to think about what
-what happens to its code and its data it is created and when it is
+happens to its code and its data it is created and when it is destructed.
+The
-destructed.
-The following code presents a class that creates awareness
+following code presents a class that creates awareness of theses moments of
-of theses moments of creation and destruction:
+creation and destruction:

 ```python
 class PartyAnimal: